testdouble/test_data/README.md

 ### Step 5: Keeping your test data up-to-date

-Because your test data needs to keep working in harmony with your tests, it needs to be maintained for the entire life of your application.
+Because your app relies on its tests and your tests rely on their test data, your test data needs to be maintained for the entire life of your application.
 Fortunately, and because production databases need the same thing, we already have a fantastic tool for the job: [Rails migrations](https://guides.rubyonrails.org/active_record_migrations.html).
-If your migrations are resilient enough for your production data, they'll probably do just fine for keeping your `test_data` environment's database up-to-date.
+If your migrations are resilient enough for your production data, they should also be able to keep your `test_data` database up-to-date.

-Whenever you update your schema, migrate your data, or add a feature that will requires you to create some more test data, you'll need to update it.
-Here's how to update your `test_data` database after you've initially created it:
+Whenever you update your schema, migrate your data, or add a feature that necessitates the creation of more test data, you'll need to update your test data.
+Here's a rough outline to updating your `test_data` database:

 1. If your local `test_data` database is out-of-date with your latest SQL dump files, drop it with `rake test_data:drop_database`